zebulon75018/flaskopentimelineio/README.md

 This github is now use like a sandbox for my contribution to opentimelineio project.

+Convert Flask to FastApi , the server is in testfastapi.py To testit:

+pip -r requirementfastapi.txt
+python testfastapi.py

+This offer openapi , and a test page.

 (try with Python 3.6.9 (default, Apr 18 2020, 01:56:04)  )
 pip -r requirement.txt